Strategists bring energy and excitement to the change process.

 The role of the Strategist is often to take the myriad of ideas borne out of the mind of the Game Changers and filter them; enabling everyone to focus on what is achievable in the desired timescales.

-Strategy is all about describing the journey between the present and the future and to do that well, a Strategist needs to constantly scan the horizon, raise their awareness of the innovations and emerging trends, and combine, disintegrate and re-sequence to “Imagineer” the future.
+A strategy is all about describing the journey between the present and the future and to do that well, a Strategist needs to constantly scan the horizon, raise their awareness of the innovations and emerging trends, and combine, disintegrate and re-sequence to “Imagineer” the future.
 There are many paths to do this and the choice of way shows how are strategists different.

 To lead change, the out-and-out Strategist needs help, they need someone to bring their vision to life and take action, so teaming up with Implementers and Polishers is always a good idea.